-Communication Practices to Help You Earn the Respect of Your Team
+Communication Practices to Earn the Respect of Your Team

-Communication misfires can lead to problematic and unhealthy situations within your work place.
-This can quickly lead to issues when dealing with customers or each other, reducing sales and overall success within your organization.
+Communication misfires can lead to problematic and unhealthy situations within your workplace.
+It can quickly lead to issues when dealing with customers or each other, reducing sales and overall success within your organization.
 Here are some lessons we can all learn from this all-too-common issue.

-3. Harness the power of questions.
 Questions are your best friend when it comes to gaining credibility with your new team.
-When you ask someone for their opinion, you are showing that you value their experience and ideas, you are displaying a powerful form of respect.
+When you ask someone for their opinion, you are showing that you value their experience and ideas.
+With this interaction, you are displaying a powerful form of respect.
 Be careful not to ask for opinions and then ignore the input, or the positive feelings will quickly turn sour.

-4. Learn about the team's history and culture.
-Any group that has been together for any length of time has formed a distinct culture based on shared history.
+Any group that has been together for any length of time has formed a distinct culture based on a shared history.
 Listen and learn and ask about the team's prior successes and heroic efforts.
 Strive to learn how everyone works together and what they view as their collective strengths and gaps.

 The Bottom-Line for Now

 The "I'm here and aren't you excited!" new manager is annoying to everyone involved.
 The point in time when you assume responsibility for a group that is new to you is filled with ample opportunities to misstep and misfire.
 Don't let your mouth run ahead of your brain.
-Instead, ask questions, listen carefully and tread softly before you share your opinions.
+Instead, ask questions, listen carefully, and before you share your opinions, tread softly.